Xevrac/docs/content/guides/hd2.md

 ### Recommended Mods:

-Xevnet recommends the following mods that provides some QoL (quality of life) improvements to the game without ruining the original experience.
+Xevnet recommends the following mods that provide some quality of life improvements to the game.
+This selection has been chosen as they keep to the original experience.
 Lastly these mods are multiplayer compatible, they preserve the experience in a balanced way without providing unfair advantages of any kind.
 - [Widescreen Fix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/hd2)
     - [HUD Fix Addon](https://www.nexusmods.com/hiddenanddangerous2courageunderfire/mods/6?tab=description)
 - [Coloured Inventory Icons](https://www.nexusmods.com/hiddenanddangerous2courageunderfire/mods/1)